lmccay/datalake-def/README.md

 ## Environment Setup
-* Download the key file for the Google Cloud Platform account to be used by the Datalake Definition tool
+* Download the key file for the Google Cloud Platform account to be used by the Datalake Definition tool.
-* Set the GOOGLE_APPLICATION_CREDENTIALS environment variable to point to that key file
+* Set the *GOOGLE_APPLICATION_CREDENTIALS* environment variable to point to that key file.
+* Set the *DDF_LOG_LEVEL* environment variable to __DEBUG__ to get debug-level log messages from the GCPFactory.

 ## Examples